rforbiodatascience21/2021_group_18_final_project/README.md

 File: *PAM50_proteins.csv*
 - We decided not use this data, since we did not need the information it could provide in order to make the analysis we wanted.
 It is somewhat a dictionary of the genes, their names and ID's.

+## Use
+In order to execute the full data analysis and generate final plots, including the presentation, the script *00doit.R* from folder */R* should be run.
+The presentation will appear in the folder */doc*.

+## Dependencies
+Following packages has been used:
+- tidyverse
+- stringr
+- broom
+- purrr
+- UPDATE THIS WHEN WE ARE DONE